ToplinkGlobalCollege/2026-PRO-TLGC-CATALYST-TEAM_A--AXIS--/README.md

 <img width="433" height="577" alt="595111388-99acb471-f484-4434-b546-ef1eebb13a45" src="https://github.com/user-attachments/assets/6bdfa4cd-5234-4693-809b-9b5038155a83" />

 Once everything was connected, our Python script established immediate communication between the EV3 brick and the PixyCam2.
 The camera continuously streamed real-time data, such as object locations and color signatures which our Python code processed to dynamically control the robot's motors and actions.
-With this software driven integration, our robot was able to follow lines, detect specific color targets, and track moving objects, delivering the high-performance responsiveness of an advanced machine using just a smart camera and LEGO parts.
+With this software driven integration, our robot was able to follow lines, detect specific color targets, and track moving objects, delivering the high performance responsiveness of an advanced machine using just a smart camera and LEGO parts.

 To physically support this setup, we mounted the PixyCam2 using the small, L-shaped metal bracket that comes with the camera.
 By fastening it through the built-in screw holes, we were able to lower the camera's point of view, allowing it to focus sharply on the area directly in front of the robot.
 We manually adjusted the tilt before tightening the screws to lock it into position; even though this mounting setup wasn't motorized, it kept the camera perfectly stable during operation without requiring any extra parts.

 # Improvements

-We upgraded the robot by switching from a single large motor to two medium motors for driving, which gives the robot better control and a more compact design.
+We upgraded the robot by switching from a large motor to a medium motor for driving, which gives the robot better control and a more compact design.
 We also reduced our setup from two ultrasonic sensors down to just one ultrasonic sensor, making enough physical space to fit both a color sensor and a gyro sensor for better navigation.
 Regarding the vision system, we moved the camera from the top of the robot to the front, positioning it right above the steering motor for a clearer view.
 Lastly, we changed the steering wheel to a smaller size and kept the larger rear wheels, giving the robot improved turning precision, better traction, and smoother overall movement on the mat.

 # 1